LinuxForHealth/FHIR/docs/src/pages/guides/FHIRSearchConfiguration.md

 The `fhirServer/resources/<resourceType>/searchParameters` property group is a JSON map where the key is the search parameter code that will be used to search on this parameter and the value is a canonical URL which resolves to a SearchParameter definition from the `fhir-registry` at run-time.
 Omitting this property is equivalent to supporting all search parameters in the server's registry that apply to the given resource type.
-An empty object, `{}`, can be used to indicate that no global search parameters are supported.
+An empty object, `{}`, can be used to indicate that no search parameters are supported.

 It may be desirable to re-define a single search parameter code.
 In this case, if you do not wish to filter any other parameters for this type, a value of `"*": "*"` can be used to prevent further filtering.

 Additionally, for SearchParameters defined across all resource types (i.e. SearchParameters with a base of type `Resource`), the filter can be applied at this level as well: